Where can I find rentals or homes for sale?

 Minor wear-and-tear items are often the tenant’s (up to an agreed cap); major repairs/appliance failures are the landlord’s—report defects in writing ASAP with photos.

-Many leases include a minor-repairs cap (e.g., 50–100 BGN per incident).
-Any structural or appliance failure without tenant fault is the owner’s responsibility.
-Send a defect list within 3–7 days of move-in; for urgent issues (leaks, electrical hazards), notify immediately and keep receipts if you must act fast.
+Many leases include a minor-repairs cap (e.g., EUR 50–100 per incident).
+Any structural or appliance failure that is not the tenant’s fault is the owner’s responsibility.
+Send a defect list within 3–7 days of move-in.
+For urgent issues (leaks, electrical hazards), notify immediately and keep receipts if you must act quickly.

 How do I set up electricity, water, and internet?